Haivision/srt/docs/statistics.md

 ## pktSndDrop

 Same as `pktSndDropTotal`, but for a specified interval.
+Available for sender.

 ## pktRcvDrop

 Same as `pktRcvDropTotal`, but for a specified interval.
+Available for receiver.

 ## pktRcvUndecrypt

 Same as `pktRcvUndecryptTotal`, but for a specified interval.
+Available for receiver.

 ## byteSent

 Same as `byteSentTotal`, but for a specified interval.
+Available for sender.

 ## byteRecv

 Same as `byteRecvTotal`, but for a specified interval.
+Available for receiver.

 ## byteRcvLoss

 Same as `byteRcvLossTotal`, but for a specified interval.
+Available for receiver.

 ## byteRetrans

 Same as `byteRetransTotal`, but for a specified interval.
+Available for sender.

 ## byteSndDrop

 Same as `byteSndDropTotal`, but for a specified interval.
+Available for sender.

 ## byteRcvDrop

 Same as `byteRcvDropTotal`, but for a specified interval.
+Available for receiver.

 ## byteRcvUndecrypt

 Same as `byteRcvUndecryptTotal`, but for a specified interval.
+Available for receiver.

 # Instant measurements